Therapeutics and Drug Discovery

 These nucleic acids are challenging to manufacture due to their highly structured nature.
 That is why the expertise and specialized nature at TriLink makes us your best source for this type of chemical synthesis.
 We can support you with next-level aptamer expertise from research to the clinic.

 TriLink manufactures messenger RNA (mRNA) based personalized cancer vaccines, as well as the plasmids used to produce them.
-These are one-of-a-kind medicines designed to specifically target neoantigenes present in an individual patient's unique tumors.
+These are one-of-a-kind medicines designed to specifically target neoantigens present in an individual patient's unique tumors.
 In some cases, self-replicating mRNAs based on viruses, such as alphaviruses, are used as vectors for expressing neoantigens.

 TriLink manufactures Cas9, zinc-finger nuclease, and Transcription activator-like effector nuclease (TALEN) mRNAs, which are used to produce Chimeric Antigen T-cell therapies.
-These nucleases cause a double stranded bread at a specific genomic location.
+These nucleases cause a double stranded break at a specific genomic location.
 A donor template encoding the chimeric antigen receptor is then inserted at the cut site by homologous recombination.